-Message for persons who are shareholders of NOVATEK (the “Company”) about determining the personal income tax liabilities due to the buyback of its shares by the Company pursuant to articles 75 and 76 of the Federal Law On Joint Stock Companies due to the fact that on April 23, 2021, the Annual General Meeting of Shareholders of the Company passed a resolution on giving consent to related-party transactions that also constitute a major transaction, the value of which exceeds 50% of the Company's asset book value based on the Company's accounting (financial) statements as of the most recent reporting date.
+Message for individuals who are shareholders of NOVATEK (the “Company”) about determining the personal income tax liabilities due to the buyback of its shares by the Company pursuant to articles 75 and 76 of the Federal Law On Joint Stock Companies due to the fact that on April 23, 2021, the Annual General Meeting of Shareholders of the Company passed a resolution on giving consent to related-party transactions that also constitute a major transaction, the value of which exceeds 50% of the Company's asset book value based on the Company's accounting (financial) statements as of the last reporting date.

-Should a person holding shares of the Company (the “Shareholder”) request a buyback of the Company shares that they hold, the Shareholder, pursuant to the provisions of Article 76 of the Federal Law On Joint Stock Companies, shall file a shares buyback request (the “Request”) to the Joint-Stock Company “Independent Registrar Company R.O.S.T.” (the “Registrar”) to 18 bld.
+Should an individual holding shares of the Company (the “Shareholder”) request a buyback of the Company shares that they hold, the Shareholder, pursuant to the provisions of Article 76 of the Federal Law On Joint Stock Companies, shall file a shares buyback request (the “Request”) to the Joint-Stock Company “Independent Registrar Company R.O.S.T.” (the “Registrar”) to 18 bld.
 5B, Stromynka St., 107076, Moscow.
-To enable reliable determination of the personal income tax liabilities related to the income from the shares buyback, the Shareholder shall attach the following documents to the Request:
+To provide for reliable determination of the personal income tax liabilities related to the income from the shares buyback, the Shareholder shall attach the following documents to the Request:

 Personal income tax claim (the “Claim”).